-FDEP will use water quality data results from all networks previously described, as available and appropriate, to evaluate the progress of the implemented management actions toward meeting water quality management goals.
+FDEP will use water quality data results from the networks previously described, as available and appropriate, to evaluate the progress of the implemented management actions toward meeting water quality management goals.
 Aggregated data will be interpreted using graphical and statistical methodologies.

-\diamond \diamond \diamond
+$\diamond$ $\diamond$ $\diamond$